Electron transport chain (ETC) and its mechanism

 • The Electron Transport Chain (ETC), located in the inner mitochondrial membrane, is the final phase of cellular respiration and a key step in ATP production through oxidative phosphorylation.

-Steps of the ETC Mechanism
+Steps of the Electron transport chain and Mechanism

 • NADH and FADH2 (from glycolysis, the citric acid cycle, and beta-oxidation) donate electrons to the ETC.